rhamenator/ai-scraping-defense/Docker.md

 2. Sets up the working directory and PYTHONPATH.
 3. Copies and installs all dependencies from requirements.txt.
 4. Copies the entire src/ directory into the image.
-5. Copies the docker-entrypoint.sh script for services that need it.
+5. Copies the scripts/linux/docker-entrypoint.sh script for services that need it.

 This approach significantly reduces build times and ensures that all Python services run in an identical, consistent environment.